 Click here for a Review of Weaving, Networking & Taking Flight by Jione Havea

-Review by Brian Turner in Touchstone March 2015
+Review of print edition by Brian Turner in Touchstone March 2015

 Weaving, Networking & Taking Flight

 – Engaged Ministry in Avondale Union and Manurewa Methodist Parishes